Friends of The Swan

 This website is not designed for, or intentionally targeted at, children 13 years of age or younger.
 We do not intentionally collect or maintain data about anyone under the age of 13.

-Swan Clewer Community Interest Company
+Swan Clewer CIC

 The stated objectives of the Company are to carry on activities which benefit the community and in particular (without limitation) to:

 - purchase the freehold of the Swan, Mill Lane, Clewer

 - renovate and refurbish it to reopen as a community pub

 - provide a space for indoor and outdoor community events

 - COMMUNITY: we contribute to making our local community a better place to live.